The Top Generic Pharmaceutical Companies

-Generic medication manufacturers are leading the industry
+Generic medication manufacturers lead the pharmaceutical industry

 Brand-name drug patents typically last about 20 years, and when those patents are up, the ingredients become available to generic manufacturers who then can introduce their own versions of those drugs to the marketplace.
 Insurance companies traditionally have steered patients toward generic options by offering lower co-pays compared to brand-name drugs.